thesofproject/sof-docs/developer_guides/testbench/build_testbench.rst

 Build and Run Testbench
 #######################

-This guide covers building the SOF Testbench from source, preparing audio test streams, executing native simulations, and running quick sanity checks.
+This guide covers building the SOF Testbench from source, preparing audio test streams, executing native simulations, and running quick verification checks.

 Prerequisites and System Dependencies
 *************************************